Michael Davis (Missouri politician): Abortion

 Davis voted to defund Planned Parenthood.

 Felony restrictions

-In 2022, Davis introduced a bill to Missouri congress to repeal restrictions placed in 2015 to ban candidates with felony convictions from running for state or local offices.
-He pre-filed a bill for the 2025 session titled the "Donald J. Trump Election Qualification Act," referencing felony convictions held by the incoming US President.
+In 2022, Davis introduced a bill in the Missouri State House to repeal restrictions put in place in 2015 which ban candidates with felony convictions from running for state or local offices.
+Davis then pre-filed a similar bill for the 2025 session titled the "Donald J. Trump Election Qualification Act," referencing felony convictions held by the incoming US President.
+Neither Davis's 2023 bill (HB 692) nor his 2025 bill (HB 318) received a committee hearing.

 Marriage

 In 2022, Davis criticized Roy Blunt's vote in support of the Respect for Marriage Act.
-He has stated support for changing the Missouri constitution to recognize domestic union between two individuals, saying that marriage should not be a matter of state decision.
+He has stated support for changing the Missouri constitution to recognize domestic union between two individuals, saying that marriage should not be a matter for the state government to decide.